 Ask about the ability to finance in an LLC or corporate entity

 They are easier to qualify for than an agency or bank loan and have lower interest rates than hard money loans for financing an investment property.
-However, there are also drawbacks that should be considered when it comes to this type of loan program.
+However, it's important to consider the DSCR loan pros and cons before pursuing this product.

-Protect your personal assets by financing a DSCR loan through an entity or LLC.
+• Investors can protect their personal assets by financing through an entity or LLC.

-Typically, they require a higher down payment (often 15-25% of the property's value).
+• The DSCR loan down payment is typically higher than for other loans (often 15-25% of the property's value).

-You’ll need to provide proof of experience in renting (either STR or LTR).
+• Investors often need to provide proof of experience (either STR or LTR).

 Learn More